kluctl/www-kluctl.io/content/en/docs/recipes/multi-env.md

 weight: 20
 ---

-This receipt will guide you on how to deploy the same deployment multiple times to the same (via namespaces) or different clusters.
+This recipe will guide you on how to deploy the same deployment multiple times to the same (via namespaces) or different clusters.

 ## Use specific targets